Modifying Parenting Time & Alimony

 • an adjustment in the cost of raising a child, such as daycare charges and healthcare costs

-• an income fluctuation with one or the other parent
+• an income fluctuation with either parent

 • one of the children has emancipated or turned 19 years old

-• medical and, or dental support was not included in the original order
+• medical and/or dental support was not included in the original order

 • there has been a change in the number of overnight visits the children have with one of the parents